DataDog/hiring-engineers/answers.md

 **Level 1:**
   * **What is the Agent?**
-      The Datadog agent is a lightweight service or daemon that provides out-of-the-box host monitoring of resources including CPU, Memory, Disk, and Network I/O. The Agent includes 3 components: the collector, which collects the metrics; Dogstatsd, a statsd server for sending custom metrics; and the forwarder that collects the metrics from the collector and Dogstatsd and sends them to Datadog.
+      The Datadog agent is a lightweight service or daemon that provides out-of-the-box (OOTB) host monitoring of resources including CPU, Memory, Disk, and Network I/O. The Agent includes 3 components: the collector, which collects the metrics; Dogstatsd, a statsd server for sending custom metrics; and the forwarder that collects the metrics from the collector and Dogstatsd and sends them to Datadog.

   * **Creating a simple Event:**
       Here is [a screenshot of the email notification](https://github.com/ddarwin/hiring-engineers/blob/master/images/_Monitor_Alert__Triggered__We_received_a_Farce_Event_%E2%80%94_Inbox_and_Events___Datadog.png) from a simple Event I generated through the Event API.